ChouicGames/react-native-images-to-native-images/README.md

 ## Introduction

-This react-native module will help you to convert your images to Png/Jpg/VectorDrawable (for Android)/Pdf (for iOS) in every scales.
+This react-native module will help you to convert your images to Png/Jpg/VectorDrawable (for Android)/Pdf (for iOS) in every scale.

 Your images must be in svg type if you want to convert them in Png/VectorDrawable/Pdf.
-If you want to convert in Jpg, your images must be an Jpg (This module will just resize your image for every scales)
+If you want to convert in Jpg, your images must be a Jpg (this module will just resize your image for every scale)

 To show Vectors Drawables, the module need : @klarna/react-native-vector-drawable in your project dependencies, that's why we will ask you to install with our module.